Now is a good time to review your finances and set yourself up for the year ahead.

 9. Consider getting a credit-building card

-If you have a low credit score, another option may be to get a credit-building card (or ‘bad credit’ credit card).
+If you have a low credit score, another option may be to get a credit building credit card (or credit card for bad credit).
 By maintaining your repayments on time, every time, and staying within your credit limit, your score should gradually improve.

 Be aware, these types of credit cards usually come with higher interest rates and lower credit limits compared to mainstream cards.
 This helps lenders to offset the risk involved in lending to someone with poor credit.